 By Telephone: Call us on 0161 549 9848.
 10 am to 5 pm, Monday to Friday.

 By Email: email@example.com

-Our aim is to handle your complaint fairly, consistently, and quickly.
+We aim to handle your complaint reasonably, consistently, and quickly.
 To do this, it will help if you provide as much information as possible and detail how you would like us to resolve the problem.
-If we uphold your compliant, we will apologise and we will explain what went wrong.
-Wherever possible, we will take the necessary steps to prevent the problem re-occurring.
+If we uphold your complaint, we will apologise and explain what happened.
+We will take the necessary steps to prevent the problem from re-occurring wherever possible.

-We will acknowledge receipt of the complaint within 5 working days.
-We will provide you with our final response to your complaint within 8 weeks.
+We will acknowledge receipt of the complaint within five working days.
+We will provide you with our final response to your complaint within eight weeks.

 If you are not satisfied with our response, or if a complaint is not resolved after eight weeks, you may refer the complaint to: